cobuildlab/project-qa-docs/README.md

 **HOW TO:**[How to Create a Release](/how-tos/create-a-release.md)

 ### 7. Client meetings

+Normally, the Project Manager, needs to celebrate bi weekly meetings

 ### 8. Stakeholders status communication
 ### 9. Client deliverables
 ### 10. Weekley internal status update